 Here I’ve compiled a detailed Worksheet for grade 6th to get a printable PDF.
 Click on the button to download a printable and start practicing NOW!

-Which is the Correct Way to Punctuate the Sentence?
+Which is the Correct Way to Punctuate a Sentence?

-Here are some rules that you should follow to punctuate the sentence correctly in the English language.
+Here are some rules that will assist you in finding which sentence is correctly capitalized and punctuated in the English language.

 Capitalizing the first word of any sentence is a universal rule of grammar, which is applicable in punctuation.